Argentina’s Southern King Crab: A Seafood Feast at the End of the World

 The one-of-a-kind experience of savoring this seafood delicacy is why visitors, both Argentine and international visitors alike, come to the tiny waterfront village of Puerto Almanza.
 The settlement sits on the Beagle Channel, which runs through the Tierra del Fuego archipelago, where penguins and seagulls outnumber humans, and vagrant leopard seals might be encountered.
 Nearly everyone who lives here works in the fishing industry in some capacity, searching the clear, cold waters for snow crabs, mussels, trout, salmon and – most important of all – the spiky, orange-red centolla, or king crab.

 Southern King Crab: The Journey from Sea to Plate

 Fishing – and eating – king crab is a tradition in Puerto Almanza.
 That’s why Diana Méndez and her husband Sergio Carrera opened Puerto Pirata, a sort of South American crab shack, two years ago to introduce people to each part of the journey the giant crustacean makes from sea to stomach.
 They take turns bringing guests out on their nimble Zodiac MK5, taking them to the undersea nurseries where the crabs live, before serving them in their intimate wooden cabin with views of the water against a background of majestic mountains in the distance.

 South American king crab, in particular, is prized for its tender and luscious white meat that tends to be sweeter and more delicate than what you’ll find from its counterparts in Alaska and Europe.
-“It’s not the same species that exists in other seas,” Méndez explains.
+“It’s not the same species that exist in other seas,” Méndez explains.
 “It’s often compared to Alaskan king crab, but that’s a different species.
 Those who have tried both say that this crustacean has a different texture and flavor.”
 The extreme freshness of the southern king crab meat complements its uniquely delicious flavor – at Puerto Pirata, you’ll pluck your own centolla crab from the water and eat it just minutes later.

 Adventure Out on the Water